Putting in place a power of attorney can give you peace of mind that someone you trust is in charge of your affairs.

 Talk to a solicitor if you have problems answering any of the questions or if you want them to check what you have done.
 You can find a solicitor on the Law Society online directory.

 Registering the power of attorney

-A power of attorney has to be registered before it comes into force.
-You can register a power of attorney on GOV.UK.
+A lasting power of attorney has to be registered before it comes into force.

 Either the person making the application for power of attorney (the donor) or the person who will have power of attorney (the attorney) can apply to register the application.

-There is a 6-week notice period for any objections to be raised.
+There is a 4-week notice period for any objections to be raised.

 Once the power of attorney has been registered, the original document is returned to the applicant.